 Sign your FAFSA!

 To complete your FAFSA, both you and your parent must sign the application.
 Submitting the FAFSA without signatures will delay the processing of your financial aid.
-The easiest and fastest way to sign it is using your Federal Student Aid PIN.
+The easiest and fastest way to sign it is using your FSA ID.

 Use the IRS Data Retrieval Tool when completing the FAFSA.